Dr. Kellie Dubel Brown

 Office Location: Seeger Chapel, Rm 108

 Dr. Kellie Dubel Brown has been a member of the Milligan College music faculty since 1998 and serves as chair of the music department, director of the strings program, and conductor of the Milligan College Orchestra.
-Dr. Brown is a frequent clinician and performer throughout the country and serves as the assistant conductor of the Johnson City Symphony Orchestra and assistant concertmaster for the Symphony of the Mountains.
+Dr. Brown is a frequent clinician and performer throughout the country and serves as the assistant conductor and assistant concertmaster of the Johnson City Symphony Orchestra.

 In addition, she has written numerous compositions, arrangements, and articles and is a recognized authority on music in the concentration camps during the Holocaust.
-Her lecture "Alma Rosé and the Women’s Orchestra at Auschwitz: Lessons on Tolerance and the Triumph of the Human Spirit" has been given throughout the United States.
-In 2005 her first book, An Annotated Bibliography of Musical Fiction, was published by Edwin Mellen Press.
-She is also a contributor to the book Teaching Music through Performance in Orchestra, Vol. 2 published by GIA.
+She has presented her lecture "Alma Rosé and the Women's Orchestra at Auschwitz: Lessons on Tolerance and the Triumph of the Human Spirit" throughout the United States.
+As an author, she has written numerous articles published in journals such as the American String Teacher, Music Educators Journal, Contributions to Music Education, and the Tennessee Musician.
+Her first book, An Annotated Bibliography of Musical Fiction, was published in 2005 by Edwin Mellen Press.
+She is also a contributor to the book Teaching Music through Performance in Orchestra, Vol. 2, published by GIA.